iammohsinar/bankledger-onion-architecture/readme.md

 # 🧅 Onion Architecture — Bank Account Example (Spring Boot)

 This repository will only demonstrate the **Onion Architecture** pattern using a **Bank Ledger** example in **Spring Boot**.
-Currently, the implementation is **pending**, but the structure and design approach are already defined.
+Currently, the implementation is **in progress**, but the structure and design approach are already defined.

 ---

 ## 🚧 Project Status
 > 🕐 Work in Progress
-Implementation is **coming soon** — code structure and architecture plan are being prepared.
+To understand the onion architecture, the basic implementation is done, however the complete application is **in progress**.

 ---